If you've ever been curious about finding creative ways to reduce waste in the kitchen, you're in the right place.

-The good news is there are so many opportunities to reduce general waste in the kitchen by choosing to use reusable containers and bags and recycling whenever possible.
+The good news is there are so many opportunities to reduce waste in the kitchen with these creative ways to use up "kitchen scraps"!

 #1: Grocery shop wisely